RDPerera/Pet-Store/README.md

 # PetStore Application

-## Introduction

-MicroProfile Starter has generated this MicroProfile application for you.

-This project uses Quarkus, the Supersonic Subatomic Java Framework.

-If you want to learn more about Quarkus, please visit its website: https://quarkus.io/ .

 ## Packaging and running the application

 If you want to build an _??ber-jar_, execute the following command: